techjantaparty/EDU-CHAIN-TJP/README.md

 ## 📈Impact of Limitations

-***- Scalability: Performance issues could affect user experience and limit the platform's ability to grow.***
+- ***Scalability: Performance issues could affect user experience and limit the platform's ability to grow.***
-***- Security: Potential vulnerabilities could undermine user trust and compromise sensitive data.***
+- ***Security: Potential vulnerabilities could undermine user trust and compromise sensitive data.***
-***- Integration: Difficulty in integrating with existing systems could hinder widespread adoption and limit the platform's effectiveness.***
+- ***Integration: Difficulty in integrating with existing systems could hinder widespread adoption and limit the platform's effectiveness.***
-***- User Adoption: Resistance to change could slow down the adoption rate and reduce the overall impact of the platform.***
+- ***User Adoption: Resistance to change could slow down the adoption rate and reduce the overall impact of the platform.***

 ## 🔬Need for Further Research